mhdahsan2000/An-IoT-based-kitchen-automater-/README.md

 # An-IoT-based-kitchen-automater-
-An IoT based system for automating dishwashing and cleaning process
+An IoT based system for automating dishwashing and cleaning process (particularly useful for kitchen hands!)